supernova4869/s_mmpbsa/docs/installation.rst

 Optional dependencies:

 - **Matplotlib**: Used to draw result charts.
 If you need to use s_mmpbsa's analysis and plotting functions, it needs to be installed.
-- **APBS**: Used to calculate Poisson-Boltzmann surface area. s_mmpbsa has a built-in APBS kernel, but also supports using external APBS programs.
+- **APBS**: Not required.
+Poisson-Boltzmann and surface-area calculations are performed by the Rust-ported APBS solver (apbs-rs), compiled directly into the s_mmpbsa executable.
 - **PyMOL**: Used to draw B-factor colored structures.

 Installation Methods